 SE Telecom Assistance:

-Chamber member SE Telecom is offering free disaster relief by providing their Clear Clouds business phone system to local businesses with free service until June 1, 2021, with no upfront cost or commitment.
-More details here.
+Chamber member SE Telecom is offering free disaster relief by providing their Clear Clouds business phone system to local businesses with free service until July 1, 2020, with no upfront cost or commitment.
+See the Details Here

 Topping Up EI Benefits